Nick D'Aloisio: Early life and education

 D'Aloisio was born in Melbourne, Australia.
-Having spent some years there, D’Aloisio left Australia for the United Kingdom at the age of 7 with his lawyer mother and banker father.
-When he was seven, they returned to London.
+Having spent some years there, D’Aloisio left Australia for the United Kingdom at the age of seven with his lawyer mother and banker father, when they returned to London.
 D'Aloisio was educated at King's College School, an independent school for boys in Wimbledon, south west London.
 In the summer of 2014, he took A-level examinations at King's College School, Wimbledon.
 From 2014, D'Aloisio studied his undergraduate degree in philosophy and computer science at Hertford College, Oxford University.
 In 2019, he commenced the BPhil graduate programme in Philosophy at Oxford University, and then advanced onto the DPhil (PhD) course in 2021.

 Since 2017, D'Aloisio has published a number of academic papers in peer-reviewed journals.
 One of them, titled "Imagery and Overflow: We See More Than We Report", was published in Philosophical Psychology He presented a second paper at the Centre for Philosophical Psychology, University of Antwerp.
 A third paper was published in the philosophy journal Ratio, and three more papers were accepted for publication in the peer-reviewed journals Philosophia, Disputatio and Phenomenology and the Cognitive Sciences.